-The results of our auditing procedures disclosed one deficiency, which is required to be reported in accordance with the Uniform Guidance and which is described in the accompanying schedule of findings and questioned costs as item 2020-001.
-Our opinion on each major federal program is not modified with respect to this matter.
+The results of our auditing procedures disclosed instances of noncompliance or other matters which are required to be reported in accordance with the Uniform Guidance and which are described below.
+Our opinion on each major federal program is not modified with respect to these matters.